Owl: Africa

 Among the Kikuyu of Kenya, it was believed that owls were harbingers of death.
 If one saw an owl or heard its hoot, someone was going to die.
 In general, owls are viewed as harbingers of bad luck, ill health, or death.
-The belief is widespread even today.

 South Asia

 In Hinduism, an owl is the vahana (mount) of the goddess Lakshmi, especially in the eastern region of India.
 Owls are considered a symbol of wealth, prosperity, wisdom, good luck, and fortune.
 This is the reason why Owls are seen with Lakshmi, who is also the goddess of fortune, wealth, and prosperity.
 At the same time, owls are also associated with evil times in Hinduism.
 At times, Chamunda (fearsome form of Chandi) is depicted seated on an owl, her vahana (mount or vehicle).
 Hindus believe that owls are messengers of death.